pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 suggestion.

-General options can be entered in the interactive mode but they generally only apply to the current command defined on the same command input as the general option.
+General options can be entered in the interactive mode but they generally only apply to the current command defined in the same command input as the general option.
 Thus, to modify the output format for a particular command, enter the --output-format general option before the command.
 The following command sets the output format to ``table`` before executing the command and then